 Section 8.1 Execution of Papers

-Unless the Board of Trustees shall otherwise generally or in any specific instance provide, any bill, note, check or other negotiable instrument shall be made, signed, accepted, or endorsed in the name and on behalf of the school, and any other contract or written instrument whatsoever shall be signed, sealed with the school seal, acknowledged and delivered,
+Unless the Board of Trustees shall otherwise generally or in any specific instance provide, any bill, note, check or other negotiable instrument shall be made, signed, accepted, or endorsed in the name and on behalf of PVPA, and any other contract or written instrument whatsoever shall be signed, sealed with the PVPA seal, acknowledged and delivered,

-in the name and on behalf of the school, by a designated officer or administrator.
+in the name and on behalf of PVPA, by a duly authorized officer or administrator.

 Section 8.2 Charter School Seal

-The Trustees may adopt and alter the seal of the Charter School.
+The Trustees may adopt and alter the seal of PVPA.

 ARTICLE 9